Global Chief Compliance Officer, Morgan Stanley

 The retreat environment creates an invaluable opportunity for your team to reconnect, realign and recharge.
-A mid-year retreat gives you the leverage you need to powerfully, and positively, impact the fortunes of the organization for the rest of the year; leverage that diminishes with every passing day.
+A mid-year retreat gives you the leverage you need to powerfully and positively impact the organization's fortunes for the rest of the year, leverage that diminishes with every passing day.

 Mistake #2: Not Spending Your Retreat Time The Right Way

-Done well, a leadership retreat should take at least one full day, and as many as two or three days.
+A good leadership retreat should take at least one full day and as many as two or three days.

-If you’re wondering “what the heck are we going to do with all that time?” here a simple structure that works:
+If you're wondering, "What the heck are we going to do with all that time?" here is a simple structure that works:

-This includes all activity related to working on the business (e.g. review performance, discuss new opportunities and challenges, set targets and allocate resources for the rest of the year).
+Strategy review and planning includes all activities related to working on the business (e.g., reviewing performance, discussing new opportunities and challenges, setting targets, and allocating resources for the rest of the year).

-A good retreat will not only lead to better business outcomes, it should lead to better business relationships, too.
-At a minimum make sure the team is able to spend time around the table, sharing a meal.
-Even better, incorporate shared learning, adventure or fitness into the agenda.
-It doesn’t matter how long your team has been working together, don’t overlook the importance of reinforcing and strengthening existing relationships.
+A good retreat will not only lead to better business outcomes; it should lead to better business relationships, too.
+At a minimum, ensure the team can spend time around the table, sharing a meal.
+Incorporate shared learning, adventure, or fitness into the agenda.
+It doesn't matter how long your team has been working together, don't overlook the importance of reinforcing and strengthening existing relationships.

 The most commonly overlooked element of a great team retreat is personal time.
-When creating your agenda make sure that you factor in some “unscheduled” time for each individual to do his or her own reflection and planning.
+When creating your agenda, ensure you factor in some "unscheduled" time for personal reflection and planning.

 Mistake #3: Only Talking About Your Problems

-During the team strategy review and planning, it’s easy (and instinctive) to start with the problems that need to be solved.
+During the team strategy review and planning, it's easy (and instinctive) to start with the organization's most pressing problems.

-The most creative, innovative teams however take a different approach: they start by acknowledging and celebrating the highlights and key accomplishments of the year, so far.
+However, the most creative, innovative teams take a different approach: they start by acknowledging and celebrating the highlights, key accomplishments, and lessons learned since the last retreat.

 We want to drill down on two specific questions: